 The new community-engaged Environmental Action (POSC 349) course was focused on energizing the campus for the 50th anniversary of Earth Day on Apr.
 22. A total of 15 students formed separate teams to work with campus departments such as AVI Food Service, the Siena College Research Institute, the Stack Center, and community non-profit partners such as Mayan Hands, Beyond Plastics and local physicians.
 Covid-19, however, created some unanticipated mayhem for community-engaged activism.

 Last February, Judith Enck spoke to a stuffed room in “the norm,” as part of the Siena College’s Climate series: “Oceans or Landfills.”
 The room was packed as she explained the incredible impacts that climate change and our environment’s plastics have, and the urgent need to move away from them.
 Even though plastic is an integral part of our lives, Enck blew everybody away with how much we don’t know, and what big companies don’t want us to know.
 As a key player in Bennington College’s switch to sustainable practices, she is prepared to help Siena College students become passionate about reducing plastic use.

 Bernie says: Go Green, Live Gold!

-Recently, Siena added a new addition to the walls across campus, and the picture of the St. Bernard is intended to remind students to turn off the lights when they leave a room.
-Facilities have been at work updating lighting and fixtures on campus, installing LED lights, energy-efficient devices and motion sensors switches.
+Recently, Siena added a new addition to the walls across campus, and the picture of the Saint Bernard is intended to remind students to turn off the lights when they leave a room.
+Facilities have been at work updating lighting and fixtures on campus, installing LED lights, energy-efficient devices and motion sensor switches.
 However, Siena still spends over 1.2 million dollars on electricity alone, with a portion of that cost from lights being left on in dorm rooms, academic buildings, and other facilities.
 The burning of unnecessary electricity not only costs the school and ultimately students, but costs the environment as well.